-In this simple example, Lucy lives alone but gets help from her daughter who lives nearby.
+In this example, Lucy lives alone but gets help from her daughter Sharon who lives nearby.
 Lucy reciprocates by babysitting for her grandson Bobby.
-Her son Joe lives too far away to help frequently but does send money to help with medical and household expenses, such as a housekeeper comes once a week.
+Her son Joe lives too far away to help frequently but does send money to help with medical and household expenses, such as a housekeeper who comes once a week.
 Lucy has a friend, Maria, who both provides emotional support and looks to Lucy for advice.
 Lucy has other friends in a prayer circle.
 She uses city transportation to shop and go to medical appointments.

 This example is included in a forthcoming book by Carol Levine, Director of the Families and Health Care Project, United Hospital Fund.